bilalmohib/bilalmohib/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Hi I am a Web and mobile developer currently working in React,React native.I like to work on different programming projects.
+I am a Web and mobile developer currently working in React,React native.I like to work on different programming projects.

 - 🔭 I’m currently working on
 + #React,